llumiverse/llumiverse/README.md

 ### Listing available models

 Once you instantiated a driver you can list the available models.
-Some drivers accepts an argument for the `listModel` method to search for matching models.
-Some drivers like for example `replicate` is listing a preselected set of models.
-To list other models ypu need to perform a search by giving a text query as an argument.
+Some drivers accept an argument for the `listModel` method to search for matching models.
+Some drivers like for example `replicate` are listing a preselected set of models.
+To list other models you need to perform a search by giving a text query as an argument.

 In the following example, we are assuming that we have already instantiated a driver, which is available as the `driver` variable.